deseven/planets-love2d/README.md

 Use mouse wheel to zoom in/out.
 Use left mouse button to select an object.
 Click again to follow it.
+Use right mouse button or arrows to move the viewpoint.
 Use [ and ] to cycle through objects.
 Use D to enter the debug mode.
 Use ESC to quit.